eiffel-community/eiffel/usage-examples/test-execution.md

 ### IVx
 [EiffelIssueVerifiedEvents](../eiffel-vocabulary/EiffelIssueVerifiedEvent.md) are used to communicate the fact that a certain issue (e.g. a requirement or a bug report) has been verified successfully or not.
 The verification is in this example linked to a [EiffelTestCaseFinishedEvent](../eiffel-vocabulary/EiffelTestCaseFinishedEvent.md) to describe what test  case that was used to verify this issue.
 Just as for [EiffelTestCaseStartedEvents](../eiffel-vocabulary/EiffelTestCaseStartedEvent.md), the IV events should link to the environment in which the issue is verified (it must not be the same environment as the linked test case).

+### CLM
+A [EiffelConfidenceLevelModifiedEvent](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md) is sent to declare what level of confidence was reached for the given item under test.
+It COULD link to the executed test suite to track what tests where performed to achieve the given confidence level.

 ## Test Activity Execution Implementation
 To realize the event graph in this example, a sequence like the following is needed: